tammynpm/tammynguyen/README.md

-- 👋 Hi, I’m @tammynguyen29
+- 👋 Hi, I’m Tammy
-- 👀 I’m interested in Mathematics, building mathematical models
-- 🌱 I’m currently learning to code (Python)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 👀 I’m a productivity geek even though I often don't take my own advice.
+- 🌱 I am learning Object Oriented Programming and Data Structures and have taken the course Foundations of Programming at UMass Amherst.
+-

 <!---
 tammynguyen29/tammynguyen29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.